Livestock Grazing and Trailing Management Plan and Environmental Assessment

 Wright Fishhook cactus (Sclerocactus wrightiae), listed as Endangered in 1979

 Last Chance townsendia (Townsendia aprica), listed as Threatened in 1985

 Winkler cactus (Pediocactus winkleri), listed as Threatened in 1998

 Mexican spotted owl (Strix occidentalis lucida), listed as Threatened in 1993

 Why are the cacti, Last Chance townsendia plant, and the Mexican spotted owl on the endangered species list?

 In passing the Endangered Species Act of 1973, Congress found that various species of plants, animals, and fish had gone extinct through the consequences of human actions, and that additional species were so depleted in number that they were in danger of extinction.
 Congress also found that these species are of "...aesthetic, ecological, educational, historical, recreational, and scientific value to the Nation and its people."

 The U.S. Fish and Wildlife Service (FWS) is the federal agency charged by Congress with responsibility for determining species that should be listed as endangered or threatened (the National Marine Fisheries Service has the responsibility for most marine species).
-The FWS has determine that, in accordance with the ESA and its implementing regulations, the Wright fishhook cactus, Last Chance townsendia, Mexican spotted owl, and Winkler cactus are endangered or threatened with extinction throughout or all of a significant portion of their respective ranges.
+The FWS has determined that, in accordance with the ESA and its implementing regulations, the Wright fishhook cactus, Last Chance townsendia, Mexican spotted owl, and Winkler cactus are endangered or threatened with extinction throughout all or a significant portion of their respective ranges.
 Typical threats to the continued existence of these species include habitat disturbance caused by a variety of human activities.
-Climate and weather events such as drought, extreme cold or heat, or changing climate patters also may affect these species.
+Climate and weather events such as drought, extreme cold or heat, or changing climate patterns also may affect these species.